 Time blocking helps you execute your task list and gets the job done.
 You may have a task list as long as your arm but the reality is if you don’t block out time to work on specific tasks and get really realistic on how long each task will likely take, you will be setting yourself up for failure or disappointment.
 Tony Robbins says, “If you talk about it it’s a dream.
 If you envision it, it’s possible.
 If you schedule it, it’s real.”
 Take his advice and schedule your tasks into your daily calendar using time blocking.

 Time blocking also give you the ability to cut out distractions for a feasible, set amount of time.
 I recommend working in 60 to 90 minute blocks of time but you don’t have to start that way.
-Focus is something you learn over time so work your way up to longer time blocks if needed and properly develop that habit first.
+Focus is something you develop overt time like a muscle, so work your way up to longer time blocks if needed and properly develop that habit first.
 If you’re not used to having a closed door policy with no electronics, phone off, and no distractions, start with 20 minutes.
 Set a timer and give yourself 20 minutes to focus on a single task.
 Block out what you are going to be doing for that 20 minutes on your calendar.
 Determine ahead of time what your goal is and exactly what you’re setting out to accomplish to make the best use of that time.